 - Look for a network adapter that might have wireless in the name.

 After you have all the equipment, you'll need to set up your modem and Internet connection.
 If your modem wasn't set up for you by your Internet service provider (ISP), follow the instructions that came with your modem to connect it to your PC and the Internet.
 If you're using Digital Subscriber Line (DSL), connect your modem to a phone jack.
 If you’re using cable, connect your modem to a cable jack.

 Positioning the wireless router

 Put your wireless router somewhere where it will receive the strongest signal with the least amount of interference.
 For better results, follow these tips:

 Security is always important; with a wireless network, it's even more important because your network's signal could be broadcast outside your home.
 If you don't help secure your network, people with PCs nearby could access info stored on your network PCs and use your Internet connection.

 Some routers support Wi-Fi Protected Setup (WPS).
 If your router supports WPS and it’s connected to the network, follow these steps to set up a network security key:

-- Select the Start button, start typing Network and Sharing Center, and then choose it in the list.
+- In Windows 7 or Windows 8.1, select Start, start typing Network and Sharing Center, and then choose it in the list.